vbd/Fieldnotes/golang.md

 - :tv: [Learn Go Programming by Building 11 Projects – Full Course](https://www.youtube.com/watch?v=jFfo23yIWac)
 - On Udemy I can recommend the golang courses from [Trevor Sawler](https://www.udemy.com/user/trevor-sawler/)
 - :tv: [Golang UK Conference 2017 | Achilleas Anagnostopoulos - Can you write an OS Kernel in Go?](https://www.youtube.com/watch?v=8T3VxGrrJwc)
+- [go_assessment](https://github.com/dmh2000/go_assessment), a port of Rebecca Murphey's js-assessment for Go.
+This is a tool for assessing or practicing beginner level programming in Golang.

 ## Cheatsheets